andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/notes/IAM/1_IAM.md

 | “Restrict what a user can do, even with Admin” | Permission Boundary                             |

 ### 🔒 IAM BEST PRACTICES (Exam-relevant)
-- Enable MFA for root and privileged users.
+- 🔒 MFA for all users (especially root).
-- Never use the root account for daily tasks.
+- ❌ Do not use root account for daily operations.
-- Use roles instead of users for apps or services.
-- Use least privilege principle.
-- Rotate credentials regularly.
+- 🔑 Least Privilege – only grant needed permissions.
-- Use access advisor to clean up unused permissions.
+- 🔄 Use IAM Roles, not access keys for apps/EC2.
+- 🛡️ Audit with IAM Access Analyzer, CloudTrail, or IAM Policy Simulator.

 ### ⏱️ TEMPORARY SECURITY CREDENTIALS (STS)
 - AWS STS (Security Token Service) issues temporary tokens.